Welcome to Morelia

-Sixteenth- and 17th-century stone buildings, baroque facades and archways line the narrow downtown streets, and are home to museums, hotels, restaurants, exquisite bars and rooftop lounges, chocolaterías (chocolate shops), sidewalk cafes, a popular university and cheap-and-tasty taquerías (taco stalls).
-There are free public concerts, frequent art installations, and yet so few foreign tourists!
-Those that do come often extend their stay and enroll in classes to learn how to cook and speak Spanish.
-Yes, word has started to leak out and more and more internationals are beginning to discover Mexico’s best-kept secret.
-So get here soon.
+Elegant 16th- and 17th-century stone buildings with their baroque facades and graceful archways line the downtown streets and house museums, hotels, restaurants, chocolaterías (chocolate shops), sidewalk cafes, a popular university and cheap-and-inviting taquerías (taco stalls).
+There are free public concerts, frequent art installations and relatively few foreign visitors.
+Those who do make it here often extend their stay and enrol in classes to learn how to cook or speak Spanish.
+Word will almost certainly get out, but for the moment unspoiled Morelia is like a Oaxaca waiting to happen.